Skip to main content

 Role at ANSTO

 Elliot Gilbert is an instrument scientist for the QUOKKA small-angle neutron scattering instrument and led the project for its design, construction and commissioning.
-Elliot also devised, initiated and leads the Food Science project that applies materials science approaches to examine structure-property-process relationships in food-based systems; he has written a review on the application of neutron scattering to food science and technology.
-Read paper.
+Elliot also devised, initiated and leads the Food Science project that applies materials science approaches to examine structure-property-process relationships in food-based systems; He has written recent reviews on the application of neutron scattering, as well as small-angle scattering more broadly, to food science and technology Neutron techniques for food hydrocolloids and Small-angle X-Ray and neutron scattering in food colloids

 He received his PhD in chemistry from the Australian National University in 1998.
 Following a successful ARC Industrial Postdoctoral Fellowship, he joined the Intense Pulsed Neutron Source at Argonne National Laboratory in the United States where he provided scientific and technical support to researchers using small-angle neutron scattering and neutron reflectometry as well as developing teaching resources for the National School on Neutron and X-ray Scattering.